September/October 2016 UPDATE!

-The summer season of festivals and workshops is almost over!!!!
+The summer season of festivals and workshops is over.
 Did you get enough dance this summer?
-For classes and news from studios, check Resources below.
+If not, here’s a place to look for classes and news from studios.
+Check Resources below.

 Events, Opportunities & Announcements: